kbaseIncubator/kbase-ui-docs/docs/guides/plugins/create-a-plugin/6-setup-as-plugin.md

     "proxy": "https://ci.kbase.us"
     ```

-    You may proxy this development server to any KBase environment, such as production.
+    You may proxy this development server to any KBase environment, such as production, simply by changing the proxy url.
 However, in normal practice we proxy against CI in order to avoid potential disruption those environments.

-    > TODO: We should probably support proxying against any kbase deployment without having to tweak package.json, which might be accidentally checked in with a dev change.
+    > TODO: We now support proxying against any deployment environment via the command line using a more advanced proxying configuration...

     > TODO: add chapter on advanced proxying...